Phasing out of Darkness: From Sterile Neutrino Dark Matter to Neutrino Masses via Time-Dependent Mixing: Introduction

 A change with time of the neutrino masses has been considered in several different contexts, for instance in connection with dark energy and quintessence~\cite{Fardon:2003eh,Brookfield:2005bz,Wetterich:2007kr}, from a gravitational anomaly~\cite{Dvali:2016uhn} or through oscillating DM~\cite{Huang:2022wmz}, together with possible astrophysical and cosmological signatures \cite{Koksbang:2017rux, Lorenz:2018fzb, Lorenz:2021alz, deGouvea:2022dtw}.
+Changing Yukawas in the early universe have been studied e.g. in \cite{Jaramillo:2022mos}.
 In the present work, we introduce a mechanism for the generation of neutrino masses that takes place in the very recent cosmological history, namely after the Universe entered a dark-energy-dominated epoch.
 We consider a minimal extension of the SM including two $\mathcal{O}$(keV) RH neutrinos and an auxiliary scalar field responsible for the breaking of a new global $U(1)_N$ symmetry and leading to currently small but time-dependent effective neutrino Yukawas.
-Before the phase transition starts, only RH neutrinos are massive thanks to their Majorana masses, whereas LH neutrinos remain massless because of a vanishing mixing.
+Before the phase transition starts, only RH neutrinos are massive, whereas LH neutrinos remain massless because of a vanishing mixing.
 Both astrophysical X-ray constraints and cosmological bounds are fulfilled in this picture.
 As the transition unfolds, the increasing expectation value of the scalar field prompts a more efficient mixing, thus generating masses for the LH neutrinos, and opening DM decay channels.
 The crucial feature of this scenario lies in delaying the phase transition to the very late cosmological history.
 In particular, the scalar field might not have reached its vacuum expectation value by the present cosmological time, inducing a time-dependence in the active-sterile mixing and the neutrino masses.
 The active-sterile mixing becomes large enough today as to allow for the correct LH neutrino mass spectrum while remaining vanishingly small in the near past, thus lifting the constraints set by astrophysical X-ray observations.